nrc/r4cppp/README.md

 unsatisfactory - they spent too much time on the basics that I already knew and used higher level intuitions to describe concepts that could better be explained to me using lower level intuitions.
-Since then, the documentation for Rust has got *much* better, but I still think that existing C++ programmers are an audience who are a natural target for Rust, but are not particularly well catered for.
+Since then, the documentation for Rust has gotten *much* better, but I still think that existing C++ programmers are an audience who are a natural target for Rust, but are not particularly well catered for.